 NoMa Parks Foundation To Create Spectacular Art Parks in NoMa Underpasses

-WASHINGTON, DC, April 14, 2014 – The NoMa Parks Foundation announces today an international design competition to transform four railroad underpasses in NoMa.
+WASHINGTON, DC, May 7, 2014 – Calling all artists and designers!
+Friday is the deadline for qualifications to be submitted for consideration in the NoMa Parks Foundation’s underpass competition.
+On April 11, the Foundation launched an international design competition to transform four railroad underpasses in NoMa.
 The long hoped-for initiative will turn the underpasses at Florida Avenue, NE, and K, L and M Streets, NE, into stunning contemporary art installations, and further strengthen east-west connections in NoMa and to Capitol Hill.

 NoMa is a vibrant, growing neighborhood nestled between Union Station, the U.S. Capitol, Shaw, and the H Street, NE corridor in Washington, D.C.
 Over the last several years, private developers have invested more than $5 billion in the 35-block area within the NoMa BID boundary, and have plans to develop more than 16 million square feet of additional office, residential, hotel, and retail space.
 With a capital investment of $50 million from the District government in 2013, NoMa will soon have great new parks and public spaces as well.
 NoMa is home to more than 3,900 terrific new apartments, and more than 40,000 people work here each day.
 NoMa is the most connected neighborhood in Washington, D.C.
 With unparalleled transportation access on Amtrak, VRE, MARC, two Red Line Metro stops, and vehicular access to Interstate 395, visitors, workers and residents can easily travel throughout the region as well as get to New York or anywhere on the East Coast.
 NoMa has a WalkScore of 92 and offers great biking facilities, including three free outdoor air pumps, the East Coast’s only Bikestation, the 8-mile Metropolitan Branch Trail, and seven Capital Bikeshare stations.
 The NoMa BID organizes more than 50 free award-winning community events each year, connecting more than 20,000 friends and neighbors.
 For more information about NoMa, visit nomabid.wpengine.com and sign up for our bimonthly newsletter.
 Follow us on Twitter @NoMaBID and like us on Facebook.